Clifford Algebra with Mathematica: The Clifford algebra of

 \subsection{Geometric interpretation}

 Bivectors have an interesting geometric interpretation.
-Just as a vector describes an oriented line segment, with the direction of the vector represented the oriented line and the magnitude of the vector is equal to the length of the segment; so a bivector ${\mathbf{a}} \wedge {\mathbf{b}}$ describes an oriented plane segment, with the direction of the bivector represented the oriented plane and the magnitude of the bivector measuring the area of the plane segment (Figure \ref{fig:fig1}).
+Just as a vector describes an oriented line segment, with the direction of the vector representing the oriented line and the magnitude of the vector, the length of the segment; a bivector ${\mathbf{a}} \wedge {\mathbf{b}}$ describes an oriented plane segment, with the direction of the bivector representing the oriented plane and the magnitude of the bivector measuring the area of the plane segment (Figure \ref{fig:fig1}).
 The same interpretation is extended to high-order terms: ${\mathbf{a}} \wedge {\mathbf{b}} \wedge {\mathbf{c}}$ represents an oriented volume.
 In general, multivectors contain information about orientation of subspaces.